projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

    properly:

    #.
 Use the ``vm_console 0`` to switch to VM0's console.
    #.
-The VM0's Clear Linux OS should boot and log in.
+The VM0's OS should boot and log in.
    #.
 Use a :kbd:`Ctrl` + :kbd:`Space` to return to the ACRN hypervisor shell.
    #.
 Use the ``vm_console 1`` to switch to VM1's console.
    #.
-The VM1's Clear Linux OS should boot and log in.
+The VM1's OS should boot and log in.

 Refer to the :ref:`ACRN hypervisor shell user guide <acrnshell>` for more information about available commands.